 Diagnosis:

 Once all the evidence is gathered, your doctor plays the role of the detective, piecing together the puzzle.
 They’ll provide a diagnosis, explaining what’s causing your neck pain.
-It’s like revealing the mystery’s solution – you finally know what’s been causing your discomfort.
+It’s like revealing the mystery’s solution – you finally know what’s causing discomfort.

 Treatment Plan:

 Your doctor then becomes your strategist, developing a personalized treatment plan.
-This plan may include medications, physical therapy, exercises, or even surgery.
+This plan may include medications, physical therapy, exercises, or surgery.
 It’s like a mechanic presenting you with a repair plan for your car, outlining the necessary steps to get it running smoothly again.

 Conservative Treatments